-Kent Active System Management (KASM) is demonstrating GB’s first use of real-time power system modelling and short term forecasting on electricity distribution networks.
+The award-winning Kent Active System Management (KASM) project demonstrated GB’s first use of real-time power system modelling and short term forecasting on electricity distribution networks.
 The success of the project meant we connected an additional 4Mwh of renewable energy.

 The operating area of East Kent in the South Eastern Power Networks license area provides a perfect example of the operational and planning challenges that arise when large amounts of intermittent wind and solar generation are connected to a distribution network with limited local demand.

 The KASM project will deliver enhanced visibility and analysis capabilities regarding the power flows and stability of the 132 kV network to control room engineers and outage and network planners.

 The Kent Active System Management project has been designed to address a number of pragmatic issues related to reliability, capacity, and outage planning.
 The project will: